EBI-Metagenomics/EMG-docs/docs/dataflow.rst

 **Note that all queries concerning data submission should be directed to `ENA dedicated help desk <mailto:datasubs@ebi.ac.uk>`_**

-Following completion of these two steps, we will be able to access the submitted
+Following completion of these two steps, and after data validation by ENA, we will be able to access the submitted data for analysis.
+The data will be queued for analysis.
+The time for analysis varies according to the number of projects in queue, the nature and the number of runs in submission however we aim to have most analysis completed in less than a week once validated by ENA.

 (5) Upon completion of analysis, data will be uploaded on the website.

 For private data, users will have to login on the EBI Metagenomics website to access their data until they become public.
-Submitters will receive an email from ENA prior to public release giving them the opportunity to extend the confidential period (see  _`FAQ <https://github.com/ProteinsWebTeam/EMG-docs/edit/master/docs/faqs.rst>`__).
+Submitters will receive an email from ENA prior to public release giving them the opportunity to extend the confidential period (see  `FAQ <https://github.com/ProteinsWebTeam/EMG-docs/edit/master/docs/faqs.rst>`__).